 Peer-to-peer is feedback between employees.
 Instead of receiving employee feedback from employers, employees give and receive feedback from each other.

-It can seem challenging to figure out how to give employee feedback and encourage peer-to-peer feedback since it happens in an organic way rather than a systematic way.
-But the company can implement peer-to-peer feedback through anonymous feedback boxes and similar tactics.
+It can seem challenging to figure out how to give employee feedback and encourage peer-to-peer feedback since it happens organically rather than systematically.
+However, the company can implement peer-to-peer feedback through anonymous feedback boxes and similar tactics.

 This also creates more control since the managers can filter constructive feedback before it reaches the team.